ontio/cross-chain/btc/How_to_Join_the_Bitcoin_Cross-Chain_Ecosystem-Users_Guide.md

 There are certain fields of information that the user needs to provide for themselves:

 - The smart contract AVM code.
-The smart contract AVm code can be obtained by compiling the contract code in SmartX, or using the [Neptune](https://github.com/ontio/ontology-python-compiler) compiler;
+The smart contract AVM code can be obtained by compiling the contract code in SmartX, or using the [Neptune](https://github.com/ontio/ontology-python-compiler) compiler;

 - The address used to receive the BTC;

 - RPC address of the Ontology node.
 IP can be set to `138.91.6.125` when using the test net;

-- Ontoloy wallet file path and password;
+- Ontology wallet file path and password;

-Once the transaction is successful, the upadted BTC balance will be displayed in the specified BTC address on the Bitcoin network.
+Once the transaction is successful, the updated BTC balance will be displayed in the specified BTC address on the Bitcoin network.